Ctrlpanel-gg/docs/docs/Guides/backups.md

 :::info

-Users, folders and filenames have been renamed from "dashboard" -> "controlpanel".
+Users, folders and filenames have been renamed from "dashboard" ⇒ "controlpanel".
 Be aware that the provided commands may not fit your installation.
 Please change the users, folder and filenames for the commands corresponding to your installation.

 :::

 All important data is stored in the database.
 This includes all servers, users, and other information.
-Its important to keep backups of your database to ensure that you can restore your panel if something goes wrong.
+It's important to keep backups of your database to ensure that you can restore your panel if something goes wrong.

-### How to backup
+### How to back up

-You can use mysql dump to backup your database.
+You can use MySQL dump to back up your database.
-This commnad will create a backup file in the `/var/www/controlpanel/` folder.
+This command will create a backup file in the `/var/www/controlpanel/` folder.

 ```bash
 mysqldump -u root -p controlpanel > /var/www/controlpanel/backup.sql